meltingscales/templeos-packer/README.md

 Install VirtualBox and Vagrant for running.

-For building, install packer as well.
+For building, install Packer as well.

 ## What is this?